nammayatri/notification-service/Readme.md

 4. In case if the client has lost network bandwidth, then the health check ping pong could fail and forcefully disconnect the client from the stream.
 5. The messages that were consumed by notification servers but were unable to be sent/acknowledged from the clients.
 Would be added as Pending messages in the consumer group which could then be retriggered at some regular intervals.
 6. On top of all we can have the right metrics that would help us in debugging the messages that were sent and not sent to the client.

+## gRPC failure handling

+1. Connection Backoff – When we do a connection to a backend which fails, it is typically desirable to not retry immediately (to avoid flooding the network or the server with requests) and instead do some form of exponential backoff.
+2. Keepalive – The keepalive ping is a way to check if a channel is currently working by sending HTTP2 pings over the transport.
+It is sent periodically, and if the ping is not acknowledged by the peer within a certain timeout period, the transport is disconnected.

 ## Advantages